 The RCP library manages the Willan Library on behalf of the British Association of Dermatologists.
 The library contains all the pre-1930 books and articles owned by the association, including many key atlases and textbooks of skin disease.
 These books are accessible onsite at the RCP's Regent’s Park location.

-David Evan Bedford
+Davis Evan Bedford collection

 The library and archive catalogues and other collection management documents may contain information about living persons, in relation to collection items.
 The RCP also keeps records on research visitors, to meet access and security requirements.
 Please view our permanent collections processing statement for further details.